Characters from the Blue Sky animated film Ferdinand.

 - Gentle Giant: He's a humongous bull that wouldn't hurt a fly.

-- Heroic Sacrifice: A non-death example.
+- Heroic Sacrifice: A non-death subversion.
 At a crucial moment, Ferdinand chooses to help the other bulls get onto a moving vehicle instead of jumping on himself.
 As a result, all of the other bulls successfully escape to freedom, but Ferdinand is re-captured and taken to the bullfighting ring.

 - Like Father, Like Son: He shares more than a passing resemblance to his deceased father, and like him, is a gentle, kindhearted guy.